TomasCostaK/autonomous_driving/README.md

 ## Objective

-Base of the work below, but use Stereo image for depth estimation and simulate a LiDAR
+Base of the work below, but use Stereo image for depth estimation and simulate a LiDAR, using Pseudo-LiDAR++

 ## Table of Contents
 - [Objective](#objective)